Warren, Oregon: Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Warren has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

-Education
+Government

+As the community is unincorporated, there is no municipal government.
 Warren is in the Scappoose School District, which operates Scappoose High School.
+Water is provided by the member owned Warren Water Association, while fire protection service is through the Scappoose Rural Fire Protection District.